ziraax/TaxoNet/README.md

 cd TaxoNet
 ```

+Option 2 : Using the download button

 If you are not familiar with Git, you can simply click the green "<> Code" button and click on "Download ZIP".
 Then, simply extract the project where you want it to be on your computer.

 3. **Create a virtual environment**:

 Virtual environments in Python are isolated directories that contain their own Python interpreter and libraries, allowing you to manage dependencies for each project separately.
 This prevents conflicts between packages required by different projects and ensures reproducible setups.
 This comes handy on project like this one where there a lot of dependencies.

-To create a virtual environment, write in your terminal :
+To create a virtual environment, open a terminal in the folder where you downloaded the project and run :

 ```bash
 python -m venv .venv